Rukun-Aaron/cs235_lab_code/Html/cs235Lab1/Lab1Report.md

 - **The benefits of using virtual environments to develop:**

-    - Wo55vrking in distinct environments with their own distinct pacakages and python installation
+    - Working in distinct environments with their own distinct pacakages and python installation

     - Using virtual environments, we can use different versions of a package.